prometheus/client_python/docs/content/multiprocess/_index.md

 To handle this the client library can be put in multiprocess mode.
 This comes with a number of limitations:

-- Registries can not be used as normal, all instantiated metrics are exported
+- Registries can not be used as normal:
+  - all instantiated metrics are collected
   - Registering metrics to a registry later used by a `MultiProcessCollector` may cause duplicate metrics to be exported
+  - Filtering on metrics works if and only if the constructor was called with `support_collectors_without_names=True` and it but might be inefficient.
 - Custom collectors do not work (e.g. cpu and memory metrics)
 - Gauges cannot use `set_function`
 - Info and Enum metrics do not work